tyronecai/LogGrep-zstd/README.md

 Empty by default.
 Compressed results during quick test can be found here.
 ## LogHub_Seg_zip
 Empty by default.
 Compressed results during large test can be found here.
-## output
-Empty by default.
-## zstd-dev
-zstd used by facebook to serve as the basic compression tool for LogGrep

 # Supported environments
 ## Hardware